HASS-Taskforce-University-of-Melbourne/python-humanities-lesson/_episodes/01-starting-with-data.md

 | Page Count       | Number of pages in the text                     |
 | Place            | Location where the work was published           |

-If we open the `eebo.csv` data file using a text editor, the first few rows of our first file look like this:
+If we open the `eebo.csv` data file with [our browser](https://raw.githubusercontent.com/carpentries-incubator/python-humanities-lesson/gh-pages/data/eebo.csv) or using a text editor, the first few rows of our first file look like this:

 ```
 TCP,EEBO,VID,STC,Status,Author,Date,Title,Terms,Page Count,Place